typesupply/opentype-cookbook/website/content/rules.md

 #### Cumulative Effect

 When the positioning features are started, each glyph in the glyph run has a value record of `<0 0 0 0>`.
 As the processing happens and rules are matched, these value records are modified cumulative.
-So, if one feature adjust a glyph's x placement by 10 units and then another feature adjust the glyph's x placement by 30 units, the glyph's x placement would be 40 units.
+So, if one feature adjust a glyph’s x placement by 10 units and then another feature adjust the glyph’s x placement by 30 units, the glyph’s x placement would be 40 units.

 ### Adjust the Position of One Glyph